Traben-0/Entity_Texture_Features/readMeAssets/RANDOM_GUIDE.md

 <td>

 - Custom elytras are handled by the CIT resewn mod, and may utilise ETF emissive textures only
-- You can also use the Player skin feature options for custom capes to have a custom elytra, though this does not yet support emissive textures
+- You can also use the Player skin feature options for custom capes to have a custom elytra, this supports emissive elytras

 </td>
 </tr>